Folklifesharing Nevada's culture and heritage

 Folklife Fellowship Award 2020: Doug Groves, Rawhide Braiding

-This grant was offered for the first time last year.
+This grant was offered for the first time in 2019.
 Panelists chose Doug Groves, a “rawhider” from Elko County, as our first fellow in the Folk Arts category.
 Doug is a familiar face at the Cowboy Poetry Gathering in Elko where he teaches his craft to enthusiastic apprentices attending his hands-on workshops.
 This video, produced a few years back by the NAC Folklife Program, is one of the Nevada Stories videos showcasing folklife and folk arts in the Silver State.

 Staff & Technical Assistance